 Laguna Grande Sarstún

-The property is located right at the centre of the largest contiguous riparian forest on the Guatemalan side of the Rio Sarstún, in an area that encompasses a unique system of lagoons, mangroves, inundated forests, lowland forests, and karstic mountain forests between sea level and 385m.
+The property is located right at the centre of the largest contiguous riparian forest on the Guatemalan side of the Rio Sarstún, in an area that encompasses a unique system of lagoons, mangroves, inundated forests, lowland forests, and karstic mountain forests between sea level and 385 metres above sea level.

-FUNDAECO aim to provide alternative employment and income generating opportunities for the local Q´eqchí communities located south of the Reserve, thus reducing the long term possibilities of encroachment for illegal resource extraction.
+FUNDAECO aims to provide alternative employment and income generating opportunities for the local Q´eqchí communities located south of the reserve, thus reducing the long term possibilities of encroachment for illegal resource extraction.

-Local people are very much part of this project and FUNDAECO are working closely with the nearest community to the Reserve, where they are carrying out two development projects: Training of Q’eqchí women as tourism caterers; and aquaculture of native species of fish with local fishermen.
+Local people are very much part of this project and FUNDAECO works closely with the nearest community to the reserve, where they are carrying out two development projects: Training of Q’eqchí women as tourism caterers; and aquaculture of native species of fish with local fishermen.

 Total area supported by WLT: 816 acres (330 hectares)